espruino/EspruinoDocs/tutorials/Bangle.js Widgets.md

 However if your widget needs to change what it displays, it should call its `draw` method again.
-If it needs to change its width (eg. to add a 'charging' indicator) it should call `Bangle.drawWidgets()` for force all widgets to lay out and draw again.
+If it needs to change its width (eg. to add a 'charging' indicator) it should call `Bangle.drawWidgets()` to force all widgets to lay out and draw again.

 How to develop